YourOnly-One/yoo-hugo-content/snoworld/en-ph/blog/reviews/2021/20210320-splash-splash-love-2015.md

 ## Music

-While this show only have one theme song, 「너에게 퐁당」, sang by two different singers, it was a great song that fits the story.
+While this show only have one theme song, 《너에게 퐁당》, sang by two different singers, it was a great song that fits the story.
 Though the lyrics reflect the story of this short drama, one can easily relate to it regardless of which time period they are.
-A very good composition and melody which complimented 「퐁당퐁당 LOVE」 / 「Splash Splash LOVE」 well.
+A very good composition and melody which complimented 《퐁당퐁당 LOVE》 / 《Splash Splash LOVE》 well.

 {{< image
   type="image"